fbiying87/BAFIS-Occupational-Bias-and-Human-Preference-in-T2I-Models/README.md

 This is the official repository of the paper: BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models.
 The paper can be found in [here]().

 ## Scope:
---> In this repo, you can find the dataset with images generated in the publication.
+In this repo, you can find the link to dataset with images generated in the publication.

---> You will also find code to generate a novel set of images on your own.
+You will also find code to generate a novel set of images on your own.

 ## Examples of generated images
 ![overview](bafis_banner.jpg)